matbesancon/hugo-site/content/workwithme/_index.md

 # Location(s)

 I am working in the [LIG](https://www.liglab.fr/en) laboratory in Grenoble and will look for students here.
+If you are looking for a great research environment with friendly and brillant researchers from different domains and want to work while admiring the Alps, look no further.

 If you are in Berlin, I *can* take students in co-supervision with someone else in the [IOL](https://iol.zib.de) lab.
 See the [instructions](https://iol.zib.de/openings/) to apply.